sasilver75/obsidian/ColBERT.md

 ----

 Notes:
-- In IR, recent approaches involved fine-tuning deep pre-trained language models like [[ELMo]] and [[Bidirectional Encoder Representations from Transformers|BERT]] for estimating relevant relevance -- these LMs help bridge the pervasive vocabulary mismatch between document and queries by computing and comparing deeply-contextualized semantic representations of each!
+- In IR, recent approaches involved fine-tuning deep pre-trained language models like [[ELMo]] and [[BERT|BERT]] for estimating relevant relevance -- these LMs help bridge the pervasive vocabulary mismatch between document and queries by computing and comparing deeply-contextualized semantic representations of each!
 	- But these came at a steep computational cost of ~100-1000x more expensive than prior models.
 - ColBERT propose a novel ==late interaction== paradigm for estimating relevance between a query $q$ and document $d$.
 	- The $q$ and $d$ are separately encoded into two sets of contextual embeddings, and relevance is evaluated using cheap and *==pruning-friendly==* computations between both sets -- meaning fast computations that enable ranking without exhaustively evaluating every possible candidate.